DeltaRCM/DeltaMetrics/docs/source/guides/10min.rst

     >>> type(rcm8cube['velocity'].data)
     <class 'xarray.core.dataarray.DataArray'>

+The underlying xarray object is accessible using the ``.data`` nomenclature.
 For example, we could determine how much the average bed elevation change at a specific location in the model domain (43, 123), by slicing the ``eta`` variable, and differencing timesteps.

 .. doctest::